djangodeployment/django-deployment-book/02-users-and-directories.rst

 .. code-block:: bash

     /opt/$DJANGO_PROJECT/venv/bin/python -m compileall \
-        /opt/$DJANGO_PROJECT
+	-x /opt/$DJANGO_PROJECT/venv/ /opt/$DJANGO_PROJECT

+The option ``-x /opt/$DJANGO_PROJECT/venv/`` tells compileall to exclude directory  ``/opt/$DJANGO_PROJECT/venv`` from compilation.
+This is because the virtualenv takes care of its own compilation and we should not interfere.

 The data directory
 ------------------

 As I already hinted, our data directory is going to be ``/var/opt/$DJANGO_PROJECT``.
-This is a standard policy where the data for programs installed in ``/opt`` is stored in ``/var/opt``.
-Most notably, we will store media files in there (but this in a chapter later).
-We will also store the SQLite file in there.
+It is standard policy for programs installed in ``/opt`` to put their data in ``/var/opt``.
+Most notably, we will store media files in there (in a later chapter later).
+We will also store the SQLite file there.
 Usually in production we use a different RDBMS, but we will deal with this in a later chapter as well.
 So, let's now prepare the data directory:

 .. code-block:: bash